octospacc/sitoctt/en/blog/2022-07-03-L-Idea-di-una-Tastiera-Fisica-per-Smartphone-Fatta-in-Casa.md

 ## Bad ending

 What can I say.
 Should I have expected a problem like this?
 Maybe yes.
-Surely, however, I doubt that other people in my place would have expected this.
+Surely, however, I doubt that other people in my place would have expected it.
 Finally, the only thing I can say is that this article should not have come out; or rather, not with this end.
 I should have talked about the already made Prototype 0 of my smartphone stand that adds this tiny keyboard, but, unfortunately, I feel like I haven't had a chance to test it enough.

 Hoping to be able to solve the battery problem (but I think so)[^New Battery], in the next article, of what I believe will be a series, I will explain how I fixed everything, and I will illustrate the curious Prototype 0.